nikhilpatel87/ImageGallery/README.md

 # ImageGallery
-A sample of an image gallery website
+A sample of an image gallery website featuring Bootstrap